-- The sovereign debt crisis in the Eurozone has led to banking instability with spillover effects on the global credit market: threats of even greater problems have reignited. - Spain, Portugal and Italy all still face major challenges and contracting economies. - Greece's repeat national election has led to the formation of a new coalition government, but HIS Global Insight is still predicting a Greece exit from the Eurozone (65% probability) by the middle of next year. - Moody's compares economic conditions in Greece to the Great Depression in the US during the 1930s. - International Monetary Fund (IMF) and the United States have warned that the Eurozone needs a larger bail-out fund (a "larger firewall") to prevent the crisis from spreading.
-Germany has resisted this move. - Efforts to begin recapitalizing Spain's banks are underway, with both other Eurozone leaders and the European Central Bank.
-These steps are being taken to head off a potential liquidity squeeze arising from recent credit downgrades. - The latest data shows that while the Eurozone as a whole contracted during the fourth quarter of the last calendar year, growth remained flat in the first quarter of this calendar year after an unexpectedly strong German showing.
+- The sovereign debt crisis in the Eurozone has led to banking instability with spillover effects on the global credit market: threats of even greater problems have reignited. - Spain, Portugal and Italy all still face major challenges and contracting economies. - Greece's repeat national election is being interpreted as a referendum on the country's membership in the in the European Union by the other participating countries.
+Some Greece officials had wanted it to be a referendum on the austerity measures and other conditions of the latest bailout. - Moody's compares economic conditions in Greece to the Great Depression in the US during the 1930s. - International Monetary Fund (IMF) and the United States have warned that the Eurozone needs a larger bail-out fund (a "larger firewall") to prevent the crisis from spreading.
+Germany has resisted this move. - The region's banks still need to be recapitalized (especially in Spain) with significant improvement required by summer. - The latest data shows that while the Eurozone as a whole contracted during the fourth quarter of the last calendar year, growth remained flat in the first quarter of this calendar year after an unexpectedly strong German showing.
 The latest data indicate that the Eurozone is at strong risk for another deep recession. - These conditions are negatively affecting the United States: - Tighter credit conditions already exist, especially for businesses with foreign interests. - Reduced exports and corporate earnings already exist.
 The Greater Miami area is experiencing a significant reduction in exports to Spain (Florida exports to Spain fell nearly 30% last year).